 16. Mail in the application

-After you complete the Articles of Organization, mail the completed form and $100 fee to:
+After you complete the Articles of Organization, mail the completed form with the customer order request form and $100 fee to one of the three offices below:

 Processing lead times vary, but in general, it takes several weeks to get your LLC certificate back from the Secretary of State’s office.